CoolCreator247/note_pad/README.md

-# note_pad is a basic note app to store your notes
+# note_pad is a basic note app to store your notes or code :)